 Check out more about what they do in this StackOverflow conversation.

 Administrative assistants are often in charge of creating communications for their bosses, as well as keeping everything organized, scheduled, and running smoothly.
-This makes them excellent content marketers, especially if they’ve had a hand in helping out with sales or PR copy in the past.
+This makes them excellent candidates for digital marketing roles, especially if they’ve had a hand in helping out with sales or PR copy in the past.